damiendr/callipy/README.md

 ## Default values and validation

-That's all good and well, but we have a slight problem: if we try run the target notebook from an interactive session, it will complain about `x` not being defined.
+That's all good and well, but we have a slight problem: if we try to run the target notebook from an interactive session, it will complain about `x` not being defined.

 The solution is to declare the parameters and their default value at the beginning of `notebook.ipynb`: